 Whether you are approaching retirement or are just starting your career, it is important to ensure what you are working for is protected, for you and for your loved ones.
-At Babut Law Offices, PLLC, we know the importance of protecting what you have worked so hard to earn throughout your life.
+At William C Babut PC, we know the importance of protecting what you have worked so hard to earn throughout your life.

 Our attorneys work closely with clients to ensure their wishes and assets are protected through the use of wills and trusts, along with other estate planning tools.
 With offices in Ypsilanti, Taylor, Jackson and Adrian, we provide clients with the compassionate and knowledgeable guidance they need throughout the course of creating, reviewing and revising wills and trusts.